-Harvard University Spring 2021
+Harvard University Fall 2022

 The key thrust behind the fast emerging area of “AI for social impact” has been to apply AI research for addressing societal challenges.
 AI has a great potential to provide tremendous societal benefits in the future.
-In this course, we will discuss the successful deployments and the potential use of AI in various topics that are essential for social good, including but not limited to health, environmental sustainability, public safety and public welfare.
+In this course, we will discuss the successful deployments and the potential use of AI in various topics that are essential for social impact, including but not limited to health, environmental sustainability, public safety and public welfare.
 In AI, we have just recently begun to define this area as its own area of research, and we have just recently started understanding that the area includes more than simply providing methodological advances in terms of newer models and algorithms.
 This course is focused on understanding the latest research in this area, and discussing foundations.
 In doing so, we will familiarize ourselves with key open questions in this emerging area of research.

 Over the past few decades, there have been major advancements in Artificial Intelligence, and particularly given the intense interest and investment in AI in industry, government and Academia, now is the time to focus our energies in applying AI to solving complex social problems in health, sustainability, community violence and safety, and in assisting low resource communities.